kinectron/kinectron/memory-bank/activeContext.md

     - Generate API documentation
     - Create basic usage guide

-  - Phase 3: NPM Publishing Setup

-    - Update package.json with publishing metadata
-    - Create .npmignore file
-    - Test publishing workflow

-  - Phase 4: CDN Distribution

-    - Configure package.json for jsDelivr and unpkg
-    - Test CDN access
-    - Document CDN usage

   - Phase 5: Update Project Documentation
     - Update README.md with current installation and usage instructions
     - Update CONTRIBUTE.md with modern development workflow

+### Recent Progress

+- **Implemented Export Style Modernization**

+  - Changed from mixed exports (both named and default) to default export only
+  - Updated `client/src/index.js` to use only `export default Kinectron`
+  - Updated import statements in example files to use the new pattern
+  - Verified that all examples work correctly with the new export style
+  - Eliminated the Rollup warning about mixing named and default exports
+  - This change follows best practices for JavaScript libraries with a single primary class

+- **Implemented Project Reorganization with NPM Workspaces**

+  - Created root package.json with NPM workspaces configuration
+  - Added package.json for examples directory
+  - Updated app and client package.json files
+  - Implemented cross-platform build scripts using rimraf

+- **Completed API Modernization Phases 1, 3, and 4**

+  - Phase 1: Build System Modernization

+    - Installed Rollup and necessary plugins
+    - Created rollup.config.js for ESM, CJS, and UMD outputs
+    - Updated package.json with proper entry points and scripts

+  - Phase 3: NPM Publishing Setup

+    - Updated package.json with publishing metadata
+    - Created .npmignore file
+    - Added files array to package.json

+  - Phase 4: CDN Distribution

+    - Configured package.json for jsDelivr and unpkg
+    - Added unpkg and jsdelivr fields to package.json

-    - Create CHANGELOG.md to track version changes
+  - Created CHANGELOG.md to track version changes

 - **Address Technical Debt**